Benchmarking Zero-Shot Recognition with Vision-Language Models: Challenges on Granularity and Specificity: Granularity Consistency of Vision-Language Models

-\paragraph{Granularity bias in pretraining data} From on the above observations, we believe that the distribution of alt-text data, biased towards fine-grained concepts, contributes to the observed performance discrepancy.
-The habit of using precise concepts in natural language descriptions might be a driving factor behind this bias.
-Therefore, on the OpenCLIP models and its training data LAION-2B, we further study the distribution of alt-text data and its connection with the granularity discrepancy We first use the ImageNet samples of each leaf class to retrieve similar images in LAION-2B and get $n_i$ images for $i$th leaf class.
-The frequency of $i$th class $q_i$ is defined as the ratio between $m_k$: the number of captions containing the name of $i$th class, and $n_i$.
-For $j$-th ACS class, $m_j$ and $n_j$ are the summation of the $m$s and $n$s of their leaf children respectively.
-The frequency of class names in retrieved captions are plotted over their levels in the semantic tree as \cref{fig:freq_performance correlation}-Left showed.
-The fine-grained classes (with higher levels) tend to have higher frequency in training captions although the overly fine-grained classes (level>=16) are less presented in captions, matching the results in \cref{fig:multilabelIN_by_levels} .
-We also study the correlation between performance discrepancy $\Delta_{\text{leaf}}$ of each ACS class and its frequency gap with its leaf children $\Delta_{\text{freq}}$.
-For $j$-th ACS class with leaf children $C_j$, the frequency gap is measured by $\Delta_{\text{freq}}^j = (\sum_{i \in C_j}{n_i} - n_j)/m_j$ and a positive gap indicate the preference over fine-grained class names.
-The overall distribution between $\Delta_{\text{leaf}}$ and $\Delta_{\text{freq}}$ is shown in \cref{fig:freq_performance correlation}-Right.
-The positive ranking correlation (coefficient 0.43 with significant p-value $3.4e-39$) also indicate the distribution of caption data accounts for granularity bias.
+\textbf{Granularity Bias in Pre-training Data:} The distribution of alt-text data, skewed towards fine-grained concepts, appears to contribute significantly to the observed performance discrepancy.
+The natural inclination to use precise concepts in language descriptions appears to be a driving factor behind this bias.
+In our further analysis of the OpenCLIP models trained on LAION-2B, we investigate how the distribution of visual concepts in alt-text data correlates with the granularity discrepancy.
+We use ImageNet samples from each leaf class to find similar images in LAION-2B, determining the frequency of each class name in the training captions.
+This frequency distribution in \cref{fig:freq_performance correlation}-Left shows that higher-level (more fine-grained) classes are mentioned more frequently except for the overly fine-grained classes (level$\geq$16), aligning with the performance trends observed in \cref{fig:multilabelIN_by_levels}.
+Moreover, we examine the correlation between each ancestor class's performance discrepancy ($\Delta_{\text{leaf}}$) and its frequency gap with its leaf children ($\Delta_{\text{freq}}$).
+Our findings, shown in \cref{fig:freq_performance correlation}-Right, demonstrate a positive correlation (coefficient 0.43 with a significant p-value of $3.4e-39$), reinforcing the notion that the distribution of training data significantly influences the VLMs' granularity bias.